Close Banner

 Rides Featuring Princesses at Disney World

-Future attractions include a "Moana"-themed attraction in late 2023 as a part of EPCOT's ongoing transformation.
-Journey of Water will be a walkthrough experience with interactive elements.
-In late 2024, you'll be able to join froggy royalty as part of Tiana's Bayou Adventure (a reimagined Splash Mountain).
-Picking up after the film, join Tiana and friends as they prepare for an exciting Mardi Gras celebration.
+Some of the newest attractions include a "Moana"-themed attraction as a part of EPCOT's recent transformation.
+Journey of Water is a walkthrough experience with interactive elements.
+Newly opened in June 2024, you can now join froggy royalty as part of Tiana's Bayou Adventure (a reimagined Splash Mountain).
+Picking up after the film, join Tiana and her friends as they prepare for an exciting Mardi Gras celebration.
+And good news, it has a standby line.
+No more virtual queues!

 Shows Featuring Princesses at Disney World